 Ephedrine

-Ephedrine is a medicine that has been used to treat a variety of medical conditions including asthma, hay fever and a range of other respiratory conditions.
-It’s usually found both in the form of a pill or a syrup and works by narrowing the blood vessels in the respiratory system, helping the airways to open up and make breathing easier.
+Ephedrine is a medicine prescribed to treat a variety of medical conditions, including asthma, hay fever, and other respiratory conditions.
+It works by narrowing blood vessels in the respiratory system, helping airways open and making breathing easier.
+It’s typically found in pill or syrup form.

 Freebase

 Freebase cocaine is a smokable form of cocaine that has been chemically processed to remove hydrochloride.
 This results in a purer, more potent form of the drug that produces a very intense, short-lived high when smoked.
 Freebase cocaine is highly addictive and can cause serious health problems, including damage to the lungs, heart, and brain.
 Its use carries a high risk of overdose and other dangerous side effects.
-Read our article: What is Freebase?
+For more information, read our article: What is Freebase?

 Heroin